 - Why do you think some objects floated and some sank?
 Is there anything the same about the objects that floated?
 How about with the objects that sank?

 Lucy had so much fun with this!
-It was fun to sit back and watch her excitement and curiosity.
+It was fun to sit back and watch her excitement and curiosity grow as the activity went on.
 At one point she even came up with a new question, “I wonder what will happen if I push the floating things down to the bottom.
 Maybe they will stay there.”
 She discovered they still floated right back up!

 - We took our experiment outside.
 That way there was no worry about a mess being made.